da99/Split_Lines/README.md

 Split\_Lines
 ===========

-A Ruby gem that extracts each line from text, strips, rejects empty lines, and returns an Array.
+A Ruby gem providing a single function, `Split_Lines`.
+It:

+* extracts each line from text.
+* strips each line.
+* rejects empty lines.
+* returns the lines in an Array.

 Installation
 ----